Shaba I: Confusion and censorship

-Journalists reported confusion and difficulty with finding credible information.David Lamb, "Data Remains Scant On Katangan Attack In Remote Zaire Area", Washington Post, 30 March 1977, p.
-A19; accessed via ProQuest.
-American news sources reported that Kolwezi had been capturedHenry L. Trewhitt, "U.S. arms aid to Zaire considered: Congress consulted as rebel troops seize copper center", Baltimore Sun, 18 March 1977, p.
-A1; accessed via ProQuest. but retracted that claim.Michael T. Kaufman, "Zaire Flying Troops to Battle Area in Bid to Repulse Invaders: Drive to Defend Copper City: Size of Force Moving on Kolwezi, Made Up Mostly of Ex-Militiamen From Katanga, Put at 2,000; accessed via ProQuest.
+Journalists reported confusion and difficulty with finding credible information.
+American news sources reported that Kolwezi had been captured but retracted that claim.
 Reportedly, even the CIA, which operated a station in Kinshasa, did not collect intelligence directly in the Shaba region.

 Reliable information became even more difficult to obtain after the FAZ abandoned Mutshatsha, and Mobutu declared the right to censor all news reports.
-The journalist Michael Goldsmith was expelled from Zaire on April 4 after reporting that the aforementioned rally in Kinshasa had been lackluster.
+The journalist Michael Goldsmith was expelled from Zaire on 4 April after reporting that the aforementioned rally in Kinshasa had been lackluster.
 More journalists were arrested, and films taken in Kinshasa were seized by the Zaire government.

 The press of Zaire ignored the Shaba conflict entirely.

 Meanwhile, the FNLC did not seem to have press contacts.

 Zairian military

 Mobutu relieved Colonel Salamaya, whom he had placed in charge of defending Shaba six days earlier, and soon relieved Salamaya's replacement.
 Mobutu blamed the success of the rebel attack on high-ranking traitors in the Forces Armées Zaïroises, the Zairian military.

 FAZ casualties remained low, with many FAZ forces apparently unwilling to fight.
 Many of the Zairian soldiers had not recently been paid, and numerous reported desertions and defections occurred.
 One missionary reported FAZ soldiers intentionally wounding themselves to avoid battle.

 A Belgian engineer in Kolwezi, discussing the apparent unpreparedness of its FAZ forces, told a reporter: "Ah, it's an African war.
 What can you expect?
 If the Katangans get really close, many of these soldiers will run anyway.
 All it takes is a loud bang, and off they go."